Chart Color Schemes

 Glen Eira Sports and Aquatic Centre (GESAC)

-Premier sports and aquatic centre with 50m outdoor pool, 25m indoor pool, water slides ('Ship Wreck' raft slide and 'Pirates Plunge'), leisure pools, gymnasium and stadium.
+Premier sports and aquatic centre opened in May 2012 featuring 50m outdoor pool, 25m indoor pool, water slides ('Ship Wreck' raft slide and 'Pirates Plunge'), leisure pools with Pirate's Cove water playground, gymnasium, stadium, and consulting suites.
 Built at $44 million cost with Federal and State Government contributions.
-Developed by Hansen Yuncken, owned by Glen Eira City Council.
+Developed by Hansen Yuncken, owned and operated by Glen Eira City Council.
+Award-winning facility recognized for ecologically sustainable development, rainwater harvesting, and energy efficiency.
+Currently undergoing electrification project to transition from gas to fully renewable electricity operations.

 Mackie Road Reserve Upgrade